anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter02.md

 [the deprecated in-tree GitRepo volume type](https://github.com/kubernetes-sigs/kind/issues/2356):
   - should provision storage with different parameters
   - should not cause race condition when used for git_repo

+Please note that a couple of tests must be skipped by name below as they are no appropriate labels.

 focus: [sig-storage]